White steps in, leads Jets to wild 34-31 win over Bengals

 After becoming the the first team to go scoreless in the opening period in its first six games since the 2008 Detroit Lions, the Jets scored on their first drive on Carter’s 8-yard touchdown run.

-New York changed up a few things: Offensive coordinator Mike LaFleur was in the booth instead of on the sideline, and Saleh chose to take the ball for the first time rather than defer after the Jets won the coin toss.
+With offensive coordinator Mike LaFleur in the booth instead of on the sideline, the Jets won the coin toss and coach Robert Saleh chose to take the ball for the first time rather than defer.

+Carter finished with nine catches for 95 yards and ran for 77 yards and a TD on 15 carries.

 WHAT AN (ALMOST) CATCH

-New York came right back two plays later on Braxton Berrios’ TD catch that cut the Jets’ deficit to 17-14 with 15 seconds left in the first half.
+New York came right back two plays later as Braxton Berrios snagged a pass from White, dragged his feet in the end zone leaving no question as to whether it was a catch and cut the Jets’ deficit to 17-14 with 15 seconds left in the first half.

 INJURIES

-Bengals: Rookie RG Jackson Carman was carted off in the fourth quarter with a back injury.
+Bengals: Rookie RG Jackson Carman was carted off in the fourth quarter with an injury.

 UP NEXT